When Being Soft Makes You Tough: A Collision-Resilient Quadcopter Inspired by Arthropods' Exoskeletons: Abstract

 \section{Abstract}

-Flying robots are usually rather delicate, and require protective enclosures when facing the risk of collision.
-High complexity and reduced payload are recurrent problems with collision-tolerant flying robots.
-Inspired by arthropods' exoskeletons, we design a simple, easily manufactured, semi-rigid structure with flexible joints that can withstand high-velocity impacts.
+Flying robots are usually rather delicate and require protective enclosures when facing the risk of collision, while high complexity and reduced payload are recurrent problems with collision-resilient flying robots.
+Inspired by arthropods' exoskeletons, we design a simple, open source, easily manufactured, semi-rigid structure with soft joints that can withstand high-velocity impacts.
 With an exoskeleton, the protective shell becomes part of the main robot structure, thereby minimizing its loss in payload capacity.
-Our design is simple to build and customize using cheap components and consumer-grade 3D printers.
-Our results show we can build a sub-\SI{250}{\gram}, autonomous quadcopter with visual navigation that can survive multiple collisions at speeds up to \SI{7}{\meter\per\second} that is also suitable for automated battery swapping, and with enough computing power to run deep neural network models.
-This structure makes for an ideal platform for high-risk activities (such as flying in a cluttered environment or reinforcement learning training) without damage to the hardware or the environment.
+Our design is simple to build and customize using cheap components (e.g. bamboo skewers) and consumer-grade 3D printers.
+The result is CogniFly, a sub-\SI{250}{\gram} autonomous quadcopter that survives multiple collisions at speeds up to \SI{7}{\meter\per\second}.
+In addition to its collision-resilience, CogniFly carries sensors that allow it to fly for approx. \SI{17}{\min} without the need of GPS or an external motion capture system, and it has enough computing power to run deep neural network models on-board.
+This structure becomes an ideal platform for high-risk activities, such as flying in a cluttered environment or reinforcement learning training, by dramatically reducing the risks of damaging its own hardware or the environment.
+Source code, 3D files, instructions and videos are available (open source license) through the project's website: \hyperlink{https://thecognifly.github.io/}{https://thecognifly.github.io}.